Should I see a doctor? - 10 important signs and symptoms

-For those of us who carry a few extra pounds, life can feel like a never-ending treadmill of dieting and exercise.
+For those of us who carry a few extra pounds, life can feel like a never-ending treadmill of eating healthy and exercise.
 Suddenly dropping a clothes size without any effort may sound like a dream come true, but certainly shouldn’t be accepted as a gift from the gods.

-To lose weight, your body must be burning up more energy than you are eating – and if you haven’t cut back on food or upped your exercise levels then something else must be causing it.
+To lose weight, your body must be burning up more energy (a calorie is a measure of a unit of energy) than you are eating – and if you haven’t cut back on food or upped your exercise levels then something else must be causing it.

 There are dozens of potential reasons: from digestive problems, to infection, to depression or anxiety.
 Unexplained weight loss can be caused by an undiagnosed cancer, so always go to see a doctor if you start to shed pounds unexpectedly.

 If you never feel refreshed, even after a good night’s sleep, or find yourself regularly dozing off in the daytime then you need to see a doctor.

 In the UK, an estimated 750,000 people are unknowingly affected by a problem known as obstructive sleep apnoea – or OSA.
 The condition makes you feel perpetually exhausted, increases the risk of heart problems and puts you at risk of falling asleep behind the wheel - it is the cause of around 40,000 road traffic accidents in the UK every year.